-We’re all feeling the strain of the COVID-19 epidemic, from the impact that it’s having on our businesses, to the emotional effects of isolation and uncertainty.
+We’re all feeling the strain of the COVID-19 pandemic, from the impact that it's having on our businesses, to the emotional effects of isolation and uncertainty.

 In times when we feel out of control, focusing on what we can control can be very therapeutic.
 After all, this crisis will pass eventually, and when it does, you want to be well-positioned to get your business back to full strength as quickly as possible.

 Here are seven things you can actually control even when it seems like the world is upside-down.

 How can you keep your team engaged as a leader or stay productive as a teammate when everyone is scattered?
 As many companies are realizing, communication tools like Slack and Zoom don't just help sustain the flow of work, they also serve critical functions in maintaining company culture and morale.

 "We’re new to doing meetings over video chat, but people are having fun with it," says Rob Siefker, Sr. Director of Customer Service at Zappos.
 "In fact, one of our teams set it up so that they spent a few minutes outside and shared any pictures of interesting things that they saw or found.
 Might seem silly, but people liked going outside and sharing a simple experience with each other.

 "I know my team’s children and many of their pets, and families are definitely making appearances in meetings.
 We still check off topics and action items, and we also get to say hello to children, significant others, or pets who are also home.
 It’s fun, it connects us, and it makes this whole experience that much more powerful.
 This impacts all of us, and we are in this together.
 Pets included."